instructor-ai/instructor/docs/examples/maybe.md

-# Error Handling Using Maybe Pattern
+# Handling Missing Data with `Maybe`

+In this post, we will demonstrate how to use the `Maybe` pattern to manage missing data and employ pattern matching to handle errors in a structured manner.

-## Introduction
+## What is `Maybe`?

-The `Maybe` pattern is a functional programming concept used for error handling.
-Instead of raising exceptions or returning `None`, you can use a `Maybe` type to encapsulate both the result and possible errors.
+The `Maybe` pattern is a concept in functional programming used for error handling.
+Instead of raising exceptions or returning `None`, you can use a `Maybe` type to encapsulate both the result and potential errors.
+This pattern is particularly useful when making OpenAI API calls, as providing language models with an escape mechanism effectively reduces hallucinations.
+Consequently, we can construct a prompt that closely resembles regular programming.

-## Define Models with Pydantic
+Towards the end, we will demonstrate how to use `Maybe` instances in pattern matching, which offers an excellent approach for handling errors in a structured manner.

+## Defining the Model

-Using Pydantic, define the `UserDetail` and `MaybeUser` classes.
+Using Pydantic, we'll first define the `UserDetail` and `MaybeUser` classes.

 ```python
 from pydantic import BaseModel, Field, Optional